rkt/rkt/Documentation/seccomp-guide.md

 ```

-Now run the image to verify that the `umount(2)` syscall is no longer allowed:
+Now run the image to verify that the `umount(2)` syscall is no longer allowed,
+and a custom error is returned:

 ```
 $ sudo rkt run --interactive --insecure-options=image seccomp-retain-set-patched.aci